 Figs are now at the peak of their season, which means they are affordable, luscious, super sweet and plump.
 Just a touch of honey and balsamic vinegar and a sprinkling of pistachios, make this a crunchy, soft, sweet, dessert (or even appetizer) with a touch of acidity.
 Pre-made mini Phyllo dough shells are a great and pretty alternative to puff pastry--which is very high in saturated fat (mostly hydrogenated oils)--and are portion controlled.
-Honey pairs really well with the rest of the Middle Eastern flavors and has the perfect consistency to melt into the figs. Plus, it’s sweeter than sugar, so less quantity gives you the same amount of sweetness.
+Honey pairs really well with the rest of the Middle Eastern flavors and has the perfect consistency to melt into the figs. Plus, it

 1. Preheat the oven to 400 F. Line a rimmed baking sheet with parchment paper and set aside.